-Mandala making can support our sense of well-being, expand our awareness and deepen our connection to ourselves and others and is an integral part of the weekend workshops.
+Mandala making can support our sense of well-being, expand our awareness and deepen our connection to ourselves and others.
+Creating a personal mandala is an integral part of the weekend workshops.
 Participants really enjoy the quiet, reflective and creative space and many are pleasantly surprised at their personal mandalas.

-Below you will find a collection of mandalas created and drawn by Craig and participants.
+Below you will find a collection of mandalas.
 Some have the intention embedded in the image (click on image to find out more).